moeindarman77/lucie/README.md

-# LUCIE - Learning with Unified Climate Intelligence Engine
+# LUCIE - Downscaling Project

 A PyTorch-based research project for climate data super-resolution using diffusion models and Fourier Neural Operators (FNOs).
 LUCIE implements stable diffusion models for climate data downscaling and super-resolution, working with ERA5 climate datasets.